concourse/semver-resource/README.md

 * `depth`: *Optional.* If a positive integer is given, shallow clone the repository using the --depth option.

+The version will be cached by the resource.
+If you wish to change it manually, you will need to delete `file` from the repository and update the source with a new `initial_version` configuration.

 ### `s3` Driver

 The `s3` driver works by modifying a file in an S3 compatible bucket.